calin-darie/gentle-glow-onyx-boox/README.md

 This is the thermostatic faucet for your frontlight!

 If you like this app, you can help with any combination of the following:
+* pick an open issue and contribute with a pull request
+* let me know how you use the app - which warmth / brightness settings you use, at what times of the day.
+* send me any negative feedback and give me a couple weeks to fix the issues before you rate on Google Play
 * rate 5 stars on Google Play - Play store release coming soon
-* pick an open issue and contribute with a pull request
 * [buy me a beer](https://paypal.me/CalinDarie?locale.x=en_US)